StuartLox/ml-application-template/docs/README.md

 * Load Training Data

 ## Deploy
-* Set up and manage inference clusters
+* Set up and manage inference clusters.
-* Provision public endpoint with API gateway
+* Provision public endpoint with API gateway.

 ## Data Driven Architecture
 [![Serverless Deployment ML](Serverless_Deployment_ML.png)](Serverless_Deployment_ML.png)

+## To Do
+* Should the api be broken down into two separate endpoints.
+One for training and one for inference or should they be put together?